psrc/psrc.github.io/_posts/2020-05-05-covid-19-biking.md

 Bicycle counts in Downtown/Belltown started decreasing at the start of March, right after Washington State and King County's work from home recommendation.
-The downward trend continued after the Stay-at-Home order.
+The downward trend continued after the stay-at-home order.
 The bicycle count decline along commute-heavy routes was expected and not surprising.

 {% include image.html image=page.images.image2 %}